Keroro1454/Supply-Drop/README.md

 ## Equipment:

 ## Changelog:
+- 1.3.2
+	- Publicized item displays so devs of modded characters can add displays for Supply Drop items
+	- Cleaned stuff up a bit

+- 1.3.1
+	- Patched a bug related to using the Tome of Bloodletting on Bandit that caused frame drops
+	- Added rigging for ALL items to Bandit!
+	- Fixed shield items still using manual IL hooks instead of new TILER2 functionality, should make things run a smidge faster

 - 1.3.0
 	- Added one new item: The Tome of Bloodletting.
 KNOWN ISSUE: Display in the logbook is weirdly off-center, this will be addressed in an upcoming patch.
 	- Re-worked Quantum Shield Stabilizer.
 Still provides 16% max HP shield.
 Now completely negates excess damage when an attack breaks your shields, but has a 5 second cooldown before the effect can activate again.